clemyan/safe-navigation-proxy/README.md

 #### `options.nil`

-The `nil` option configures a number of behaviors of nil references.
+The `nil` configuration modifies a number of behaviors of nil references.

 #### `options.nil.unwrap`

 As noted in the main documentation, the default unwrap method of nil references returns the first argument it is passed.
-The `nil.unwrap` option overides that.
+The `nil.unwrap` configuration overides that.

 Type/Value | Meaning
 -----------|-----------------